FionaSander/softnanolab/_pages/contact.md

 layout: splash
 classes: wide
 permalink: contact/
+intro:
+  - excerpt: 'Applications from prospective postgraduate students and highly motivated researchers are welcome at any time and can be submitted by email'
 ---

 ###### Applications from prospective postgraduate students and highly motivated researchers are welcome at any time and can be submitted by email.